starkware-libs/starknet-staking/workspace/apps/staking/docs/spec.md

 4. `to_pool` is not the caller pool.
 5. `to_staker` exist in the contract and is not in exit window.
 6. `to_pool` is the delegation pool contract for `to_staker`.
+7. `to_pool` is of the same token as the intent pool.
 #### access control <!-- omit from toc -->
 Only pool contract for the given staker can execute.
 #### logic <!-- omit from toc -->